wp-plugins/totop-link/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==
+= 1.4 =
+Update to make compatible with WordPress 3.8 and CF7 3.6.
+Solves problem of unrendered honeypot shortcode appearing on contact forms.

 = 1.3 =
 Update to improve outputted HTML for better standards compliance when the same form appears multiple times on the same page.